+They’re big and strong, straining under their rippling muscles.
+But for all that power, wrestlers need love, too!
+This October 5, celebrate National Kiss a Wrestler Day and show your respect for one of the world’s oldest and toughest athletic endeavors.
 Mythology suggests the gods themselves created wrestling.
-This October 5, celebrate National Kiss a Wrestler Day and show your respect for one of the world’s oldest and toughest athletic endeavors.
-Wrestling demands all the elements an athlete strives for — speed, strength, endurance, improvisation, and the mental fortitude to push through adversity.
+It demands all the elements an athlete strives for — speed, strength, endurance, improvisation, and the mental fortitude to push through adversity.

 There are cave drawings in France depicting Babylonian and Egyptian wrestling bouts where wrestlers are using most of the holds known to the modern-day sport.